Leases · Retail

 Omakase restaurant Modan and fitness studio Body Fit Training are joining the ground floor of the Heming, a 28-story residential property being developed by Skanska, which is expected to be completed this summer.

-At full buildout, Heming will consist of 410 apartment units, 22,000 square feet of interior space, 27,000 square feet of exterior amenity space, and 38,000 square feet of ground-floor retail and restaurant space.
+Upon completion, Heming will contain 410 apartment units, 22,000 square feet of interior space, 27,000 square feet of exterior amenity space, and 38,000 square feet of ground-floor retail and restaurant space, according to a statement

 “We designed the project to be a central place of gathering for the community,” Mark Carroll, executive vice president and regional manager of Skanska USA’s D.C. market, told Commercial Observer.
 “Both Modan restaurant and Body Fit Training will bring unique experiences to the residents of Heming as well as the surrounding McLean and Tysons neighborhoods.”

-The building is part of the 6.5 million-square-foot, mixed-use Scott’s Run development being overseen by Cityline Partners at the foot of the McLean Silver Line Metro station.
+The building is part of the 6.5 million-square-foot, mixed-use Scott’s Run development being overseen by Cityline Partners near the McLean Silver Line Metro station.

-Modan inked a 7,000-square-foot space and is slated to open in the spring of 2024.
-It will serve modern Japanese fare, sushi and offer an Omakase experience.
+Modan inked a 7,000-square-foot space and expected to open next spring.
+Its menu will feature modern Japanese fare, sushi and an Omakase option.

 Body Fit Training signed a 3,374-square-foot lease and will offer group strength straining when it opens later this summer.